gmoorevt/stjohns-events/DEPLOY.md

    - Start Nginx
    - Start the application
    - Verify the services are running
+   - Test the Nginx configuration in the frontend container
+   - Verify the API proxy is working correctly

 ### 4. Set Up SSL (Optional but Recommended)